Trying to learn how to install roof flashing?

 Step 3: Install the Kickout Flashing.

 Next, install the kickout flashing, and work your way up.
-You will place the kickout flashing at the base of the roof and adhere it to the wall using roof cement.
+You will place the kickout flashing at the base of the roof and adhere it to the wall using roof cement or flashing sealant (for smaller applications, you can get the smaller container that fits in your caulk gun).

 Step 4: Place Your First Shingle